 As my baby nears his first birthday, I wanted to reflect on our breastfeeding journey since I know it is coming to a close.

 My baby is about to turn one.
 ONE!
 My goal was to breastfeed for one year, and so I can say I have met this goal.
 However, I can’t say I met it successfully.
 I’ve struggled with low supply and nursing refusal since the beginning, and it looks like this is how the journey will also end.
+I know soon that our breastfeeding journey coming to an end.

 I’m only pumping at work once a day now, and I’m only getting one ounce of breast milk.
 It is time to stop pumping because it really has taken its toll on me and I’m not seeing much of a return on my investment here.
 A few months ago I dropped my afternoon pumping session since I was only getting an ounce, but at that time I was still getting three ounces in the morning and in my mid-day session.
 (Not that 3 ounces is a good output anyway, but I’ve never been able to increase my supply.)
 Now I’m only getting an ounce in my mid-day session, and I know that stopping that pumping session will diminish my morning output as well.
 But it is for the best because it is time.